jpfogato/rust-learning/README.md

 The goal is to finish the book and all exercises in it (including the optional nes).

-A Cargo.toml is initialized at root folder so we can use rust-analyzer VSCode extension.
+A Cargo.toml is initialized at root folder

-All repositories initialized with `cargo` will allow for this extension's features.
-To compile and run a specific exercise, use `cargo run --bin <project>`
+To compile and run a specific exercise, use `cargo run --bin <project>` or `cargo build --lib`